Northward-Design/gulp-recipes-es6/ingredients/css/inject-css/README.md

-Inject Ingredient
+Inject CSS Ingredient
 ================================================================================

-An Injection Task
+A CSS Injection Task

-- Injects file contents from `dist/styles/index.css` into all `.html` files in `src/html`, and Outputs the file to `dist`.
+- Injects file contents from `dist/styles/index.css` into all `.html` files from `src/html` to `dist`.

 Usage
 --------------------------------------------------------------------------------